Qaching#

 @qache def inner_function(qv): h(qv[0]) return qv @jaspify def main(): qf_0 = QuantumFloat(2) qf_1 = inner_function(qf_0) return measure(qf_1) main() # Yields: Exception: Found parameter QuantumVariable within returned results

-returns a QuantumVariable that has been passed as an argument and can therefore not be qached.The second case of an illegal functions is a function that tries to modify a traced attribute of a
+inner_functionreturns a QuantumVariable that has been passed as an argument and can therefore not be qached.The second case of an illegal functions is a function that tries to modify a traced attribute of a

-attribute of QuantumFloat.@qache def inner_function(qf): qf.exponent += 1 @jaspify def main(): qf = QuantumFloat(2) inner_function(qf) main() # Yields: Exception: Found in-place parameter modification of QuantumVariable qf
+QuantumVariablethat has been passed as an argument.
+A traced attribute is for instance theexponentattribute of QuantumFloat.@qache def inner_function(qf): qf.exponent += 1 @jaspify def main(): qf = QuantumFloat(2) inner_function(qf) main() # Yields: Exception: Found in-place parameter modification of QuantumVariable qf